 - Vantage Health Plan Inc.

-Although the best policy differs in each parish, we recommend starting your search for the best cheap health insurance policy with HMO Louisiana, as it offers the most affordable Silver plan in every parish.
+Although the best policy differs in each parish, we recommend starting your search for the best cheap health insurance policy with HMO Louisiana, as it offers the most affordable Silver plan options in 57 parishes in the state.

 Cheapest health insurance plan by parish

+Louisiana is divided into parishes, which are similar to counties.
 The parish in which you live determines the availability of policies and their rates.
-The Blue POS 80/60 plan, for instance, costs $475 per month in Orleans Parish for a 40-year-old, while the same plan costs $575 in Caldwell Parish.
+For instance, the Signature Blue 80/60 $3400 plan costs $490 per month in Orleans Parish for a 40-year-old and is the cheapest plan in that parish, while a Blue POS 80/60 $3400 plan costs $557 in Caldwell Parish and is the most affordable for residents there.

 To help you get started, we compared rates for every policy in Louisiana and identified the cheapest Silver health plan in each parish.
 The table below contains sample rates of these policies for a single adult, a couple and a family of three.